GRC-SummerSchool/learn-python/Day2/Debugging.md

 ![](.Debugging_images/break.png)

-We will right click on the name variable and change the contents of the variable from 'Walt' to 'Fred'
+We will right-click on the _name_ variable and change the contents of the variable from 'Walt' to 'Fred'.

 ![](.Debugging_images/fred.png)

-We can now single step over (F8) the statements in or program, or use the run menu to control program execution
+We can now single step over (F8) the statements in or program, or use the run menu to control program execution.

 ![](.Debugging_images/run_menu.png)